avivg/blog/_posts/2023-02-25-rust__ffi_opaque.md

 status_t mylib_dump(handle_t handle);
 {% endhighlight %}

-The implementation doesn't really matters, but in the [full example](https://github.com/avivg/rust-opaque-example), it does some malloc, free, managing and integer field and dumps stuff.
+The implementation doesn't really matter, but in the [full example](https://github.com/avivg/rust-opaque-example), it does some malloc, free, managing an integer field and dumps stuff.

 The first difficulty is how to define this opaque ```handle_t``` pointer.
-I found the answer in this [stack-overflow answer](https://stackoverflow.com/a/38315613/4016231), and it worked like a charm.
+I found this [stack-overflow answer](https://stackoverflow.com/a/38315613/4016231), and it worked like a charm.
 I ended up with:
 {% highlight Rust %}
 #[repr(C)]
 pub struct CMyLib {